Loonz806/kranos/README.md

 ```
 git cz
 ```
-_I removed the forced JIRA ticket reference for Commitizen until a JIRA project becomes nessary.
+_I removed the forced JIRA ticket reference for Commitizen until a JIRA project becomes necessary.
 If that is the case you can add these lines into the package.json file_

 ```
 "validate-commit-msg": {